Welcome to the Dolphins class.

 Our current slot is on a Thursday afternoon.
 We are currently looking for a parent helper to assist us with Library.
 If you feel you can spare some of your time, please come and speak to myself or Mrs Parr.

-Last half-term our topic was 'This is Me!'
+Last half-term our topic was 'Toy Story'.

 We were so lucky to have lots of experiences that link to both our English and Science work.
 At the beginning of the term the children had a fantastic talk from one of our children's parents Simon Fogerty.
 He is an Orthopedic Consultant and talked to the children about his job, as well as showing the children how to fix 'broken' arm using plaster of Paris!